The Community Right to Challenge enables communities to challenge to take over local services that they think they can run differently and better.

 - Our How does it work? route map takes you on a step-by-step journey of the process of the Community Right to Challenge.

-Funding has been made available by Department for Communities & Local Government through a grants programme run by the Social Investment Business.
+Funding made available by Department for Communities & Local Government through a grants programme run by the Social Investment Business has now closed.
+See our Grants page for other funding opportunities.

 A challenge will be considered by a local authority and may be accepted or rejected, but if it is accepted does not mean you will necessarily get to run the service as the council would have to run a tendering exercise which anyone can bid for, including the private sector.